Deviation Management in Pharma: The Complete GMP Guide

 - Review investigation adequacy

-- Approve or reject proposed CAPA
+- Approve or reject the proposed CAPA

 - Decide on batch disposition (release, reject, reprocess)